 The reasoning behind this law is quite simple.
 This law prevents those who do not protect others from their own negligent actions (by not acquiring the proper insurance coverage).
 Moreover, they should not be able to collect compensation for pain and suffering damages.
 Although Prop.
 213. states that the driver who does not have insurance cannot collect general damages, they can still receive compensation for medical bills and other expenses due to the physical injuries.

 This law is set up to prevent criminals from collecting “pain and suffering.”
-The downfall of this law is that insurance companies use the law to deny coverage to innocent people, or people who had a lapse in coverage.
+However, the downfall of this law is that insurance companies use the law to deny coverage to innocent people, or people who had a lapse in coverage.
 However, hiring a personal injury attorney will get you the settlement you deserve.

 “General Damages” vs. “Special Damages”